bottlenoselabs/katabasis/docs/README.md

 # Documentation

+## Getting Started

+For a quick and easy guide for getting started with Katabasis: [GETTING-STARTED.md](GETTING-STARTED.md).

+## Frequently Answered Questions (FAQ)

+Frequently answered questions from GitHub issues / pull requests, Discord, or elsewhere about Katabasis: [FAQ.md](FAQ.md).

 ## Architecture

 Details about how C# is viable for game development, which graphics APIs are used, and which platforms are supported: